-The Group kept searching for high-quality products around the world mainly from Hong Kong, Taiwan China, South Korea, Thailand, Japan, Malaysia and Europe regions, with a wide range of products including snacks and gourmet foods, food groceries, in house home-made noodles, hormone-free frozen foods, various imported seasonal fruits like durian, mango and pomelo, ready-to-eat foods manufactured by local food factory in Hong Kong, healthy and supplement products for human and pets, etc. The customer base is mainly from stores and online-shopping platforms, with target group aged over 20.
+The Group kept searching for high-quality products around the world mainly from Hong Kong, Taiwan China, South Korea, Japan and Malaysia, with a wide range of products including snacks and gourmet foods, food groceries, in house home-made noodles, hormone-free frozen foods, various imported seasonal fruits like durian, mango and pomelo, ready-to-eat foods manufactured by local food factory in Hong Kong, healthy and supplement products for human and pets, etc. The customer base is mainly from stores, online-shopping platforms and pets lovers, with target group aged over 20.
 We are an importer of Korean beef, ready-made foods and gourmet foods in Hong Kong and through the distributors to deliver the products to fresh markets, core supermarkets in Hong Kong and retail frozen shops.

 In view of the growing presence in the health supplement market, the Group aims to bolster revenue by enriching the healthy and supplement product portfolio in the upcoming years.
-We will continue to source and distribute of difference type of healthy and supplement products to the evolving health needs of the mass market, especially elder people.
+We will continue to source and distribute of different type of healthy and supplement products to the evolving health needs of the mass market, especially elder people.

-The Group has obtained a sole and exclusive right of distribution and sales of supplement products which produced by FromBio Co.
+The Group has obtained a right of distribution and sales of supplement products which produced by FromBio Co.
 Limited.
 FromBio Co.
 Limited is a company established in 2006 in Korea, which is a global health care company that creates value by improving the quality of life for the customers.
 The supplement products includes liver health, intestinal health, eye health, joints and cartilage, stomach and intestine etc.

-Revenue for this segment for the year ended 31 March 2024 was approximately HK\$39.3 million (2023: HK\$49.3 million).
+Revenue for this segment for the year ended 31 March 2025 was approximately HK\$34.1 million (2024: HK\$39.3 million).

-The revenue from sale of goods decrease of approximately 20.3% as compared to the corresponding period in 2023.
+The revenue from sale of goods decrease of approximately 13.23% as compared to the corresponding period in 2024.
 Furthermore, there are many new competitors with similar business model in the market, resulting in severe competitions.

-Property, Plant and equipment and Right-of-use Assets
+In addition, the growing trend of residents "going north" to shop and dine in mainland China, particularly in nearby cities like Shenzhen, Zhuhai, and other mainland areas where prices are significantly lower has led to weakened local consumption, a surge in outbound travel, and the normalization of cross-border shopping habits.